 The votes of Members represented by an operator organisation at meetings of the Association shall be cast by the operator organisation in accordance with the instructions of the Members it represents.

 No objection shall be raised as to the admissibility of any vote except at the meeting or adjourned meeting at which the vote objected to is or may be given or tendered and every vote not disallowed at such meeting shall be valid for all purposes.
-Any such objection shall be referred to the Chairman of the meeting whose decision shall be final and conclusive.
+Any such objection shall be referred to the Chair of the meeting whose decision shall be final and conclusive.

 On a poll, votes may be given either personally or by proxy.